justb4/SIOSE2OSM/README.md

 Result in JOSM (note that we select the same polygon as in the QGIS screenshot above!):

 <img width="1488" height="936" alt="image" src="docs/src/assets/images/josm-load-osm.jpg" />

+## Workflow in JOSM

+*This is still experimental and ongoing!*

+**For one thing: this data as initially opened as separate layer in JOSM should never be uploaded directly to OSM!**

+Within JOSM I have at least the following plugins: utilsplugin2, todo, SimplifyArea.

+The biggest issue with importing is "Conflation", dealing with existing LandUse, LandCover, mostly from CORINE imports.
+Like with Spanish buildings import we should go almost polygon-by-polygon (piecemeal import) and always match with PNOA Aerial Imagery, i.e. what you see on the ground.

+This is a workflow I have followed after some experimentation:

+1. look on the map (OSM Carto) and PNOA Aerial for some polygons bordering each other, select these, e.g like 4 a 5 polygons
+2. create and select a new empty Layer in JOSM and Copy (CTRL-C) - Paste (ALT-CTRL-V) the selected polygons (or OPT-CMD-V on Mac)
+3. this copies the selected Polygons into the new Layer, preserving the geometries
+4. look how the polygons align with the basemap, you may move point, also in cased delete points and/or use `SimplifyArea` (SHIFT-CTRL-y)
+5. download OSM data of the area around the polygons in a separate layer (or maybe in the same layer..)
+6. merge the polygon layer into the OSM data layer
+7. now the conflation steps starts: try to merge with existing data, never blindly remove existing data, always look at PNOA
+8. finally upload, posibly with hashtag `#ES-SIOSE-import`.